 Lansing Housing Commission (lanshc.org; 517-487-6550) is another portal to some of the same opportunities.
 Do you own property?
 Would you like help to turn it into a low-rent opportunity?
 Lansing Housing Commission, or any local housing commission, is probably your best bet to speak to a human being rather that only view a website.

 Intentional communities are a throwback to the 60s commune lifestyle, but designed so that families and friends can encircle and support individuals who need extra help to live independently.
-Check out these in Michigan: Lansing Intentional Communities (LINCS; http://linc2linc.org ), Intentional Communities of Washtenaw (intentcom.org), Saline Maple Oaks (www.salinemapleoaks.com)
+Check out these in Michigan: Lansing Intentional Communities (LINCS), Intentional Communities of Washtenaw, and Saline Maple Oaks.
+Here’s a link for intentional community information around the US.
+Not all of these locations specifically include people with disabilities.
+Check carefully before you make the effort to visit a location.

 Story of the Schuck Family

 One of the biggest transitions for our adult child with disabilities was the transition to her own apartment.
 We signed up for waiting list openings to get the Section 8 voucher.
-One information source said that the waiting list hadn’t been open in ten years, and might not open for a while.
+One information source said that the waiting list in our county hadn’t been open in ten years, and they could not tell us when, if ever, the waiting list would open again.

 When the list opens in places like very-populated Ingham County, it may be for only a week or two.
 Low income housing is so sparse that the waiting lists are full.